Write a comment

 The Peruvian territory covers an area of 1,285,216 square kilometers (496,225 square miles) and is geographically divided into three zones: the coast (costa): the western coastal plain with deserts, beaches and fertile valleys; the mountain region (sierra): the mountainous area dominated by the Andes that crosses the country in north-south-direction; and the jungle (selva): the eastern lowland jungle of the Amazon basin.

-Lima is the capital of Peru, while the neighboring, independent city of Callao, with its busy port and international airport, is the country’s gateway to the world.
+Lima is the capital of Peru, while the neighboring, independent city of Callao, with its busy port and Jorge Chavez International airport, is the country’s gateway to the world.

 Peruvian Currency